 This chapter presents an advanced academic skills into both assignment work and professional practice.
 A Strengths, Weaknesses, Opportunities, and Threats analysis can help provide a structured reflection on the academic skills that practitioner have developed throughout practitioner’s degree studies.
 There are three broad categories of early year’s major studies: empirical research, literature-based research, resource design, development and evaluation.
 Empirical research approach involves the collection and analysis of primary data based on observations and experiences within early year’s contexts, for example, a setting or Forest School, or based on a group of children, or a particular child.
 Literature-based research approach involves the collection, review and critical analysis of a range of secondary literature sources to address a specific question or issue.
 An option becoming increasingly popular in early years major studies is the design, development and evaluation of an enterprise or resource.
 The chapter provides a substantial piece of independent research.
 It shows how to write a coherent major study.

 |Subtitle of host publication

 |Published - 20 Aug 2018

 FingerprintDive into the research topics of 'Advanced academic skills and your major study'.
 Together they form a unique fingerprint.

-- Department of Education and Community Studies - Senior Lecturer in Education
+- Department of Education - Senior Lecturer in Education

 - Huddersfield Centre for Research in Education and Society (HudCRES) - Member